1967 World Series

 The 1967 World Series was the championship series of Major League Baseball's (MLB) 1967 season.
 The 64th edition of the World Series, it was a best-of-seven playoff between the American League (AL) champion Boston Red Sox and the National League (NL) champion St. Louis Cardinals.
 In a rematch of the 1946 World Series, the Cardinals won in seven games for their second championship in four years and their eighth overall.
 The Series was played from October 4 to 12 at Fenway Park and Busch Memorial Stadium.
 It was the first World Series since 1948 that did not feature the Yankees, Dodgers, or Giants.
+This was the first World Series where the winning team was presented the Commissioner's Trophy.